micmejia/bible-dump/NKJV/Numbers/Num 12.md

 And when the cloud departed from above the tabernacle, suddenly Miriam _became_ leprous, as _white as_ snow.
 Then Aaron turned toward Miriam, and there she was, a leper.

 ###### 11
 So Aaron said to Moses, "Oh, my lord!
-Please do not lay [^e]_this_ sin on us, in which we have done foolishly and in which we have sinned.
+Please do not lay _this_ sin on us, in which we have done foolishly and in which we have sinned.

 ###### 12
 Please do not let her be as one dead, whose flesh is half consumed when he comes out of his mother's womb!"